Love Is in the Little Moments of Parenthood - Baby Chick

 Share

-Celebrating the Little Moments
+Why the Little Moments Matter in Parenthood

 In a 2015 article, multiple psychology professors discussed the importance of celebrating the little moments with our partners.1 It can help build that relationship and model healthy relationships in our families.
 They called it ‘relational savoring.’
 It’s the idea that savoring little interpersonal relationship moments will help establish positive emotions and memories with our partner.